 The hallmark of vacations before the advent of digital photos was the collection of slides that brought the vacation back to life.
 Before we could share our photos using Google Drive, Dropbox or iCloud, we had slideshows where everyone gathered in one room to watch dad struggle with the latest piece of technology.
-Now that everything has gone digital, slide projectors are left collecting dust, and dad lost the instruction manual at some point in the 1980s, so no one knows how to work it anyways.
+Now that everything has gone digital, slide projectors are left collecting dust and dad lost the instruction manual at some point in the 1980s, so no one knows how to work it anyway.
 But the slides themselves still preserve the memories of the past and we deserve to enjoy them.
-Given how small the slides are, not having a projector capable of showing the slides means that we need another method to enlarge the slides that.Photography is to place head, heart and eye along the same line of sight.
+Given how small the slides are, not having a projector capable of showing the slides means that we need another method to enlarge the slides that we love.Photography is to place head, heart and eye along the same line of sight.
 It is a way of life.
 Click To Tweet

-Get a high-quality scan for slides to print:
+Get high-quality scaning for slides to print:

 Pay attention to the aspect ratio: